 - E. DEFENDANT IMPROPERLY REQUESTED RULE 11 SANCTIONS

-- Requesting Section 1927 Sanctions early in a case, this time disclosing the important specifics, and stating that Rule 11 sanctions are proper “sua sponte” in a footnote and/or via the Court’s inherent powers.
+- Requesting Section 1927 Sanctions early in a case, this time disclosing the essential specifics, and stating that Rule 11 sanctions are proper “sua sponte” in a footnote and via the Court’s inherent powers.

-The above litigation tactic both controverts the purpose of a good faith conference and is a clear attempt to avoid Rule 11’s safe harbor requirement.
+The above litigation tactic both controverts the purpose of a good-faith conference and is an apparent attempt to avoid Rule 11’s safe harbor requirement.
 In all reality, Defendant has requested Rule 11 sanctions be imposed – even if it includes the language “sua sponte” in its request to try to avoid the safe harbor requirements.

 Moreover, Defendant has not demonstrated that Plaintiff’s claims are meritless or frivolous.
-Here, as previously mentioned in Section II above, Defendant’s claims against Plaintiff fall within 4 general categories.
-As to the first issue raised (i.e. Section II. a. above), Defendant failed to explain why Plaintiff’s claim for time worked do not qualify as compensable waiting time per the Department of Labor ‘s Fact Sheet #22 or prove that Plaintiff did not work the hours claimed.
+Here, as previously mentioned in Section II above, the Defendant’s claims against Plaintiff fall within four general categories.
+As to the first issue raised (i.e., Section II. a. above), Defendant failed to explain why Plaintiff’s claim for time worked do not qualify as compensable waiting time per the Department of Labor’s Fact Sheet #22 or prove that Plaintiff did not use the hours claimed.
 Indeed, as to the hours claimed, Plaintiff has obtained independent witnesses signatures agreeing that Plaintiff worked these hours (See the signatures noted on Doc.
 20 itself).

-As to whether Plaintiff started in September or October 2008, the second issue raised (i.e. Section II. b. above), that is immaterial as admitted by Defendant himself.
-On the third issue raised (i.e. Section III. c. above), Plaintiff’s claimed hours were spelled out in Doc.
-20 and a mathematical error in his interrogatory answers does not render those claims meritless or in any way mean they were not worked (or “engaged to wait”).
+As to whether Plaintiff started in September or October 2008, the second issue raised (i.e., Section II. b. above), that is immaterial as admitted by the Defendant himself.
+On the third issue raised (i.e., Section III. c. above), Plaintiff’s claimed hours were spelled out in Doc.
+20, and a mathematical error in his Interrogatory answers does not render those claims meritless or in any way mean they were not worked (or “engaged to wait”).
 On the fourth issue raised (i.e. Section IV, d. above), Plaintiff’s claims that he lent money to Defendant outside the time period he worked for Defendant are easily explained by the fact that he indisputably had contact with Defendant outside the time frame he worked.

 Even if Plaintiff’s claims were proven meritless, any doubts as to whether Rule 11 has been violated should be resolved in favor of the party who signed the pleading.
-See Great Lakes Reinsurance (UK) PLC v.
-Blue Sea, LLC, 2006 WL 2471522 (M.D.
+See Great Lakes Reinsurance (U.K.) P.L.C. v.
+Blue Sea, L.L.C., 2006 WL 2471522 (M.D.
 Fla.
 2006).
-Moreover, in considering sua sponte Rule 11 sanctions, the court must apply “a higher standard . . . than in the case of party-initiated sanctions.”
+Moreover, in considering sua sponte Rule 11 sanctions, the Court must apply “a higher standard . . . then in the case of party-initiated sanctions.”
 Kaplan v.
 DaimlerChrysler, A.G., 331 F.3d 1251, 1255 (11th Cir.
 2003).
 Sanctions cannot be imposed sua sponte unless counsel has engaged in conduct “akin to contempt.”
 Id.

 (e.s.).
 Defendant cannot avoid the award of fees and costs by claiming it cleverly asked for only Rule 11 sanctions “sua sponte” but, had it complied with the safe harbor, it would be vulnerable.
 Otherwise, the 21-day safe harbor provision would be meaningless and litigants would always simply note that “sua sponte” sanctions are appropriate without themselves complying with Rule 11.

 Consistent with the Committee Notes to Rule 11, Courts have awarded fees for opposing Rule 11 type motions when the procedural requirements to Rule 11 were not satisfied.
-See e.g. In re Kirk-Murphy Holding, Inc., 313 B.R.
+See, e.g., In re Kirk-Murphy Holding, Inc., 313 B.R.
 918, 921 (N.D.Fla.
-2004) (when interpreting bankruptcy rule 9011, which is nearly identical to Rule 11, court awarded fees and costs “Since the alleged debtor blatantly disregarded the clear and simple procedural guidelines set forth in Rule 9011(c), I award Taco Bell, as the prevailing party and pursuant to Rule 9011, reasonable attorney fees and expenses incurred in opposing this motion.”).
+2004) (when interpreting bankruptcy rule 9011, which is nearly identical to Rule 11, the Court awarded fees and costs “Since the alleged debtor blatantly disregarded the clear and simple procedural guidelines outlined in Rule 9011(c), I award Taco Bell, as the prevailing party and pursuant to Rule 9011, reasonable attorney fees and expenses incurred in opposing this motion.”).
 This case should be no exception.